 Help wiki & Active community support

 Being a terminal-centric distro, users will run into problems more often than with GUI tools.
 To help fix issues and keep new users motivated, the team has a wiki and active community support.
-It is not a problem to run into errors, each time you fix an issue, it teaches more than you could with GUI tools.
+It is not a problem to run into errors each time you fix an issue; it teaches more than you could with GUI tools.

 Though, after installation, the welcome screen presents users with after-install options to configure some basic parts of your operating system.

 Installing EndeavourOS is as simple as installing Ubuntu or Linux mint.
-The distro comes with Calamares installer.
+The distro comes with a Calamares installer.
 You get an option to select one of their installation methods, offline & online.
-Offline installer installs EndeavourOS with a customized Xfce and online installer lets you select & install packages as per your requirements.
+Offline installer installs EndeavourOS with a customized Xfce, and online installer lets you select & install packages as per your requirements.